jeremynoesen/MatrixDisplay/README.md

 There are two configurable values located in `config.py`:

 - `pictures_dir`: The location of the directory where images are stored.
+This directory should only contain images and no hidden files.
 - `cache_dir`: The location of the directory where cached images will be saved.

 ## Home Assistant